actions/importer-labs/gitlab/valet-forecast-lab.md

 | Max | The highest value |

 ### Total Section
-- This section shows the metrics for all of the jobs run in projects in the `valet` group during the time between today and 08/02/2022.
+- This section shows the metrics for all of the jobs run in projects contained in the `valet` group, from 08/02/2022 to the time the command was executed.
    ## Total

    - Job count: **57**